react-chatbotify/gallery-api/docs/DeveloperGuide.md

 ### Architecture

 The backend project consists of multiple microservices.
-When you run `npm run dev`, it triggers Docker Compose, which sets up the following networks and services:
+When you run `npm run start`, it triggers Docker Compose, which sets up the following networks and services:

 ![image](https://github.com/user-attachments/assets/635029be-768b-40b3-88ff-0ebe15c577f4)